What to be aware of cycling in Tokyo

 A 173km-long river runs from Chichibu mountains in Saitama prefecture to Tokyo Bay.

 The part of the Arakawa river running in Tokyo area is actually a 22km-long manmade river called Arakawa Housuiro (=flood control channel), completed in 1930 after 17-year construction.
-Cycling roads are basically provided along the Arakawa Housuiro.On a clear day, bike riders would see Mt.Fuji from there.
+Cycling roads are basically provided along the Arakawa Housuiro.On a clear day, bike riders will see Mt.Fuji from there.

 Arakawa Cycling Route (68Km)